Taritsyn/BundleTransformer/NuGet/BundleTransformer.MicrosoftAjax/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of Microsoft Ajax Minifier 4.48.
+   Added support of Microsoft Ajax Minifier 4.52.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   After you install this library, you must modify Web.config file.
+   To make MicrosoftAjaxCssMinifier is the default CSS-minifier and MicrosoftAjaxJsMinifier is the default JS-minifier, you need to make changes to the Web.config file.
    In defaultMinifier attribute of element
    \configuration\bundleTransformer\core\css must be set value equal to MicrosoftAjaxCssMinifier, and in same attribute of element